damey2011/django-bloxby/README.rst

 The :code:`UserBridge` object provides a couple of attributes and methods.

 - :code:`create` *classmethod*: This can be used to create a bloxby account for a user.
-You might Takes in parameters:
+Takes in parameters:
     - :code:`user`: User object of the user you want to create the bloxby account for.
     - :code:`package_id`: Bloxby Builder Package ID of the package you want to assign to user being created.
 Falls back to the :code:`settings.BLOXBY_BUILDER['default_package_id']` if no parameter is provided in this position.
     Returns the new :code:`UserBridge` instance.